mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 >
 > No, for real, I've pretty acute sound/sight synesthesia, which definitely played a part.

+[More recently][15]:

+> I'd say most of the Cosmology stuff came out over a short period of time.
+That's when the big list of pantheons of gods was created.
+I did write that particular document in a night because I remember the empty office being spooky.
+The Creation Myths and the Dragon Break stuff was done during this part.
+Ken wrote the Cyrodilic myth.
+>
+> The first PGE was another short period- maybe five weeks, but Kurt did a couple of the province entries and lots of that lore came from previous conversations.
+We had to hurry this one as Redguard's ship date was fast approaching and I had to draw all the illustrations in it too.
+>
+> The Morrowind concept art fueled the lore which in turn fueled the concept art.
+That stuff was done mostly during the development of Redguard.
+Actually got in trouble with Todd cuz I was drawing too much Morrowind stuff when I shoulda been making models for RG.
+>
+> The big blasts were definitely the 36 Lessons - done in a week, siloed in a single room, food left outside the door by roommate but hey kids no drugs, just lots of smokes and bourbon- the Mythic Dawn Commentaries were all written on a couple of bus rides, and all the Towers lore which I wrote one night at a laundromat waiting for my sheets to dry.
+>
+> So yeah, a mix of time with occasional brain blast all at once.

 This directly refutes any notion of these books having been written or even planned with additional chapters.
-Further, it confirms that each chapter was written in sequential order.
+Further, it confirms that each chapter was written in sequential order which may help to narrow down the evolution of ideas such as the Walking Ways and CHIM.
+The book, having been written in only a week, was likely complete by May of 2001 when [initial chapters][16] were becomming available online.

 As a last note, I have discovered other projects that break the game's books down into sets of data.
-[This one][15] tags significant words to gain an understanding of their overlap among the various books found within the game.
+[This one][17] tags significant words to gain an understanding of their overlap among the various books found within the game.

 [5]: documents/index-esm.html
 [6]: https://www.biblegateway.com/passage/?search=Psalm&version=NKJV